Skip to contents

 Spatial Reference

 The exposure raster will be returned in the same CRS as the input hazard layer.
-A crs must be defined if the outputs will be used in other functions in this package.
+A crs must be defined if the output will be used as an input to other functions in this package.

 References